 Currently, it includes features once reserved for Photoshop.
-Adjustment layers and Adobe’s Magic Healing Brush tool are just two of these.
+Adjustment layers and Adobe’s Magic Healing Brush tool are two of those features.

 After you pass that adjustment panel, the image opens in Photoshop.
 This is where you work on your image in any way you see fit.